How to Deal With and Overcome Your Insecurities

 Growing up, were you brought up with lots of high expectations of who you should be?
 Were you taught that you needed to be perfect and perform better in comparison to others?
 Or were you taught that your version of good is good enough?

 It isn’t difficult to doubt ourselves in a world that is always suggesting, through television, marketing, and products, that we could be better, smarter, thinner, more muscular, more successful, and so on.
 And many of us fall prey to this message that the world shares at large.
 I know I did.
-Those of us that don't are the ones who were lucky enough to grow up with a foundational knowledge that we were good enough exactly as we are.
+And while some people grow up with a stronger foundational sense of worthiness and security than others, many of us internalize these cultural and relational messages much more deeply than we realize.

 You weren’t born insecure; your experiences made you that way.